noble-varghese/personal-notes/content/notes/2024-11-11-interpreting-k9s.md

 date: 2024-11-11
 title: "Understanding K9s Pod Information"
 tags: [infra, k9s]
-socialImage: notes/cute-man-working-computer-with-coffee-cartoon-vector-icon-illustration-people-technology-icon-concept-isolated-premium-vector-flat-cartoon-style_138676-3868.avif
+socialImage: notes/cute-man.avif
-socialDescription: Understanding K9s Pod Information
+socialDescription: ":>>>Understanding K9s Pod Information"
 ---

 When using K9s to monitor Kubernetes infrastructure, you'll see several columns of information about your pods.
 Here's what each column in the display means: